jpmorganchase/Phantom/docs/user/design.rst

 observations from the agents.

-The episode then enters a loop of producing actions from these observations using the policy, acting on the actions with the ``step`` function, producing more observations and so on.
+The episode then enters a loop of producing actions from these observations using the policy, acting on the actions with the :meth:`step` function, producing more observations and so on.

 This continues until the end of the episode which is either a fixed number of steps or at a point when all agents have finished.